napari/docs/docs/developers/contributing/testing.md

 #### Minimum requirements testing.

-One of our test suite entries is testing napari against minimum requirements declared in `pyproject.toml` file.
+One of our test suite entries is testing napari against the minimum requirements declared in the `pyproject.toml` file.
-This checks if napari will still work, even if someone have outdated dependencies installed in their environment.
-Most often if something is failing in this test run it is either a simple change or reason to bump minimum requirements in `pyproject.toml` file.
+This checks if napari will still work even with outdated dependencies.
+Most often if something is failing in this test run, it is either a simple change or a reason to bump the minimum requirements in the `pyproject.toml` file.

 To run this test use: